syncfusion/blazor-docs/src/charts/chart/getting-started/getting-started-server.md

 ## Add Data Label

 You can add data labels to improve the readability of the chart.
-This can be accomplished by setting the DataLabel `Visible` property to **true**.
+This can be accomplished by setting the ChartDataLabel `Visible` property to **true**.

 ```csharp
 @page "/"